The Traveling Praters presents Travel Inspired Living.

 There are apps that will help you find attractions along your route, save money on gas, find the cleanest restrooms and even provide you with music and games for the road.
 Make sure these are installed and ready to go before you hit the road.

 Save money and pack your own snacks

 A common budget buster while on road trips is food.
 To avoid this, you can pack snacks from home.
 I always pack apples, oranges, nuts, carrots, celery, broccoli, cauliflower, crackers, cheese, hummus, and trail mix.
-Buy packs of soda, sports drinks, and water at your local Walmart instead of buying individual bottles at service stations along the way to save more money.
-Walmart has 12 oz.
-8 packs of 7UP®, Sunkist® Soda, A&W® bottles that are caffeine free and reseal able so you can drink a little and close them up so they don’t spill.
+Buy packs of soda, sports drinks, and water at your local store instead of buying individual bottles at service stations along the way to save more money.

 Make gift bags for the kids

 One way to avoid boredom is to pick up some inexpensive surprises to include in gift bags for your kids.
 It may be their favorite snacks, an instant camera to play with that allows them to document the trip through their eyes in a fun way, magnetic games, or custom made scavenger hunts and other car games.